-GDPR – General Data Protection Regulation
+GDPR website compliance – General Data Protection Regulation

 GDPR (2016/679) – General Data Protection Regulation was agreed by the European commission in January 2012 after 4 years of deliberations and this is the Data Privacy law which comes in to effect on May 25th 2018 or 9th January for Financial firms.
 It replaces the 1995 Data Protection Directive.
 Failure to comply will carry very large fines to be imposed by the Data Protection Commissioner.
 This is all about personal rights, security and protecting any identifiable persons data, such as email address, name, address, postcode etc, to avoid spamming or abuse or much worse, such as illegal accessing of bank accounts.
 This ‘personal data’ is also referred to as ‘data subject’.